-When to get the influenza vaccine:
+When to get the flu vaccine:

-The influenza vaccine is offered every year starting in early fall.
-Get the influenza vaccine as soon as it is available.
+The vaccine is offered every year starting in early fall.
+Get the vaccine as soon as it is available.
 Children 6 months through 8 years old need 2 doses during the first year they get the vaccine.
 The 2 doses should be given at least 4 weeks apart.
 It is best if the same type of vaccine is given both times.
 The child can then receive 1 dose each year.
 Children 9 years or older should get 1 dose each year.

-Who should get the flu shot:
+Who should get the flu vaccine: